 MSW 930.
 International Social Work and Social Welfare (Elective) 1-3 credits

 Apply social work principles and social justice and empowerment perspectives to international social and economic development and cross-cultural social work practice.
 Designed for students interested in international social work practice abroad and/or transnational work in the United States.
 (Prerequisite: Completion of foundation coursework)

 MSW 940.
 Feminist Social Work (Elective) 3 credits

 This course focuses on the unique pressures and problems that confront women today, with emphasis on the barriers and stresses facing poor women, women of color, and aged women.
 Attention will be directed toward evolving a practice perspective that is most suited to meeting the particular needs of women clients.
 (Prerequisite: Completion of foundation coursework)

 MSW 950.
 Empowerment Social Work in Health Care (Elective) 3 credits

 The purpose of this course is to identify and to develop an understanding of the issues inherent in working in a health care setting.
 This course will explore the current issues in the U.S. health care system, including managed care, ethical issues and the most commonly seen health care issues in various developmental stages.
 Registration is restricted to concentration year students.
 (Prerequisite: Completion of foundation coursework)

 MSW 960.
-Collaborative Practice with Difficult Clients (Elective) 3 credits
+Collaborative Practice with Clients in Difficult Situations (Elective) 3 credits